PierUgit/misc/FortranSnippets/test/sums_bench.md

 Takeaway
 --------

-The intrisinc Fortran `sum()` function is visibly implemented by a simple loop with an accumulator of the same precision as the array to sum (remind the Fortran standard does mostly not specify implementation details, and leave that to the compiler writers).
+The intrisinc Fortran `sum()` function is visibly implemented by a simple loop with an accumulator of the same precision as the array to sum (remind the Fortran standard does mostly not specify implementation details, and leaves them to the compiler writers).
 This can lead to catastrophic cumulative errors for large numbers of elements $n$ to sum.

-The straighforward solution consists in using a higher accumulator in the loop: this is both fast and highly accurate.
+The straighforward solution consists in using a higher precision accumulator in the loop: this is both fast and highly accurate.
 This is however not always possible.

-The Kahan summation is another classic algorithm that keeps the accuracy constant whatever $n$, but at the expanse of a significantly higher runtime (several times the one of straight summation).
+The Kahan summation is a classic algorithm that keeps the accuracy constant whatever $n$, but at the expanse of a significantly higher runtime (several times the one of straight summation).

-The pairwise summation is another algorithm that gives in practice as good accuracies as the Kahan summation, and in some cases much better accuracies than predicted by the theory, with variants that are only 30% slower than a straight summation with a higher precision accumulator.
+The pairwise summation is another algorithm that gives in practice as good accuracies as the Kahan summation, and in some cases a much better accuracy than predicted by the theory, with variants that are only 30% slower than a straight summation with a higher precision accumulator.

 Preamble
 --------

-We benchmark the runtimes and accuracies of several methods of the summation of N single precision floating point values $S(n)=\sum_{i=1..N}{x_i}$:
+We benchmark the runtimes and accuracies of several methods for the summation of $n$ single precision floating point values $S(n)=\sum_{i=1..N}{x_i}$:
 - **sumi**: intrinsic Fortran `sum()` function (using the gfortran compiler)
 - **sum_**: straight summation: simple do loop with an accumulator.
 The accumulator can be:
   - **sum_sp**: single precision accumulator